dzangolab/generator-dzangolab-iac/generators/do-swarm-workers/templates/do-swarm-workers/README.md

 # DigitalOcean Docker swarm workers

-This project provisions nodes in DigitalOcean for a Docker Swarm cluster.
-The Docker Swarm workers are provisioned separately using the ansible-do generator by modifying the inventory file (hosts) and running the command make setup.swarm.
+This project provisions worker nodes in DigitalOcean for a Docker Swarm.
+The worker nodes are assigned to a manager node using the ansible-do generator by modifying the inventory file (hosts) and running the command make setup.swarm

 ## Requirements